 It is important to note that children do engage in 'rough and tumble' type play.
 Children and parents need to realise that bullying only occurs when actions and words are wilful and intentional.
-On occasions where children have been hurt when playing will need to be dealt with by staff on duty.
+On occasions where children have been hurt when playing will need to be dealt with by staff.
 The children will need reminders of how to play more safely, being more careful of one another.

-Bullying may take many forms but three main types are:
+Bullying may take many forms but the main types are:

-- ♦ PHYSICAL hitting, kicking, using gestures, taking, hiding or deliberately damaging belongings. - ♦ VERBAL name calling, insulting, making racist, homophobic, transgender or other deliberately hurtful remarks. - ◆ INDIRECT spreading unpleasant stories about someone or excluding someone from social groups, in order to intimidate, using the internet or text messages to deliberately make hurtful remarks (cyberbullying). - ENCOURAGING OTHER PEOPLE TO ENGAGE in any of these types of behaviour is also bullying, even if the person does not directly do any of the bullying himself or herself.
-In fact, in some ways it is even worse because it has a bad effect on the people that are persuaded to engage in these activities, as well as on the victim.
+- ♦ PHYSICAL hitting, kicking, pushing, using gestures, taking, hiding or deliberately damaging belongings. - ♦ VERBAL name calling, insulting, making racist, homophobic, transgender or other deliberately hurtful remarks. - ◆ INDIRECT spreading unpleasant stories about someone or excluding someone from social groups, in order to intimidate, using the internet or text messages to deliberately make hurtful remarks (cyberbullying).
+Online-Through social media including games. - ♦ ENCOURAGING OTHER PEOPLE TO ENGAGE- in any of these types of behaviour is also bullying, even if the person does not directly do any of the bullying himself or herself.
+In fact, in some ways it is even worse because it has a bad effect on the people that are persuaded to engage in these activities, as well as on the victim. - PREJUDICE-BASED AND DISCIMINATORY, including: Racial, Faith-based, Gendered (sexist), Age and Disability-based